 “Just don’t fall asleep at the switch,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “The marketplace is constantly changing with new offers, innovative products and features that might put more money in your pocket or make your life easier.
 Or both.
 So it pays to have your antenna up and be on the lookout for something that is a better deal or works better for your financial lifestyle.”

 Take a close look at the fees you’re paying and whether you can avoid them.
-If your bank requires a lofty minimum balance, for example, see if there are online checking accounts that have lower minimums to sidestep maintenance fees.
+If your bank requires a lofty minimum balance, for example, see if there are online high yield checking accounts that have lower minimums to sidestep maintenance fees.
 These banks may even offer you a certain number of fee-free ATM withdrawals, plus large ATM networks convenient to where you live or work.

 (See Bankrate’s best banks of 2019 to find the right bank for you.)